Yearbook: Advertising pages

 Many yearbooks gain revenue by including a section of ads from local businesses.

 Some schools sell advertisements for seniors.
-Parents, other family members, and friends use these ads to congratulate a senior — or group of seniors — for their accomplishments.
+Parents, other family members, and friends use these ads to congratulate a senior or a group of seniors for their accomplishments.

 Index

 Bigger yearbooks tend to include an alphabetical listing of everyone included in the yearbook, along with a listing of the pages they may be found on.

 Colophon

 Usually, near the end of the book, the colophon lists staff members and acknowledgments.
-The colophon includes technical information about the yearbook such as publisher, the total number of pages, paperweight, and copyright.
+The colophon includes technical information about the yearbook, such as the publisher, total number of pages, paper weight, and copyright.